Shopify/shopify-theme-inspector/README.md

   * You might be trying to profile a checkout page, which is not supported by this extension.
   * There was an unhandled error in the request, e.g. timeout, lost connection, etc.
   * You might be trying to profile a development store.
 We can't profile it yet when you're logged in as the owner.
 See [issue #55](https://github.com/Shopify/shopify-theme-inspector/issues/55) for a workaround.
+  * This might be a known bug: If your store uses Storefront Renderer, we can't profile it yet.
+We're working hard to fix it.
+Subscribe to [pull request #63](https://github.com/Shopify/shopify-theme-inspector/pull/63) to get updates.

 If it was none of the errors above you can right click on Shopify DevTools , inspect page, and view console for error details.